aliparlakci/bulk-downloader-for-reddit/README.md

 - Each dot means that 100 posts are scanned.

 ### Getting posts takes too long.
-- You can press *Ctrl+C* to interrupt it and start downloading.
+- You can press *Ctrl+C* to interrupt it and start downloadingw.

 ### How are the filenames formatted?
 - **Self posts** and **images** that do not belong to an album and **album folders** are formatted as: